Tripflow-io/Travelers-scripts/export_users/README.md

 ### MIT License
 Feel free to use, modify, and distribute this script following the terms of the MIT License.

+## Reach out
-For any questions or issues, please open an issue on the repository or contact the author at `lorenzobalzani@tripflow.io`.
+For any questions or issues, please open an issue on the repository or contact the author at [lorenzobalzani@tripflow.io](mailto:lorenzobalzai@tripflow.io).